Confident Sinkhorn Allocation for Pseudo-Labeling: Confident Sinkhorn Allocation (CSA)

 \subsection{Identifying High-Confidence Samples for Labeling}

 Machine learning predictions vary with different choices of hyperparameters.
 Under these variations, it is unclear to identify the most probable class to assign labels for some data points.
 Not only the predictive values but also the ranking order of these predictive samples vary.
-The variations in the prediction can be explained due to (i) the uncertainties of the prediction coming from the noise observations (aleatoric uncertainty) and model knowledge (epistemic uncertainty) [\citenum{hullermeier2019aleatoric}] and (ii) the gap between the highest and second-highest scores is small.
+The variations in the prediction can be explained due to (i) the uncertainties of the prediction coming from the noise observations (aleatoric uncertainty) and model knowledge (epistemic uncertainty) \citep{hullermeier2019aleatoric} and (ii) the gap between the highest and second-highest scores is small.
 These bring a challenging fact that the highest score class can be changed with a different set of hyperparameters.
-This leads to the confusion for assigning pseudo labels because (i) the best set of hyperparameter is unknown given limited labeled data and (ii) we consider ensemble learning setting wherein multiple models are used together.
+This leads to the confusion for assigning pseudo-labels because (i) the best set of hyperparameter is unknown given limited labeled data and (ii) we consider ensemble learning setting wherein multiple models are used together.

 To address the two challenges above, we are motivated by the theoretical result in Theorem \ref{theorem_classifier_bound} that the data sample noise and uncertainty can worsen the estimated classifier.
-Therefore, we select to assign labels to only samples in which the most probable class is statistically significant than the second-most probable class. \footnote{UPS [\citenum{rizve2020defense}] has also considered related idea of using uncertainty into PL without theoretical justification.}

-For this purpose, we propose to use two criteria for measuring the confidence level: (i) Welch's T-test and (ii) total variance across classes.
+Therefore, we select to assign labels to only samples in which the most probable class is statistically significant than the second-most probable class. \footnote{\citet{rizve2020defense} have considered related idea of using uncertainty into PL without theoretical justification.} For this purpose, we propose to measure the confidence level by performing Welch's T-test which is the recommended statistical testing \citep{ruxton2006unequal,delacre2017psychologists} when the variances are different between the groups -- the case in our setting.